HomeDing/homeding.github.io/elements/light/neo.md

 When assigning a single color value all the pixels will be set to this color.

 When passing a list of color values the pattern is repeated until all pixels have been assigned a new color.

 For valid color values, see [LightElement](/elements/light/light.md).

-## Wheel mode

-This mode is activated by setting the `mode` property to `wheel`.

-In this mode the colors of all pixels are changing slowly through all colors of the RGB spectrum.

-The **duration** parameter is used to specify the number you of milliseconds for a complete cycle.

-Example:

-* `neo/stripe?mode=wheel`

 ## Flow mode